aryejanoff/Nourishment-Coordination/Baseline Codes/about.md

 Parallel Computing Toolbox in Matlab.

 Run file "basePV1_basePV2_sensitivity_analyses.m" to explore the model's sensitivity to different combinations of property values in each community.
 Sample output data from this model run is included in file "basePV1_basePV2_sensitivity_analyses_DATA.mat".
+Sample output data for the model run in figure 8b with larger community sizes is also included in file "basePV1_basePV2_sensitivity_analyses_DATA_largerS.mat".

 Run file "basePV1_basePV2_figures_behaviors_benefitofcoordination.m" to reproduce figures 5a-b, 5e, A1a-c in the paper (i.e., the emergent mode behaviors and the marginal importance of coordination for each property value combination in your regime space).